How to clean silver naturally, even if it’s really tarnished. The tarnish just melts away with this trick to polish your silver.

 First, line the bottom of your sink with aluminum foil with the shiny side up and add your tarnished silver pieces.

 Next, add in as much tarnished silver as will fit and sprinkle it all with about a cup or even a bit more of baking soda.

-Next you’ll need some really hot water.
-I boiled about 10 cups on the stove, poured that into the sink and then topped the water level up with hot tap water until everything was covered.
+Next, pour that into the sink and then top the water level up with hot tap water until everything is covered.

-A side note for all of you country dwellers: I used good ol’ well water and not the fancy filtered bottled water we have for drinking and that worked just fine.
-The mineral deposits in well water don’t affect the sciencey bits of the process at all, which makes things a bit easier.
+A side note for all of you country dwellers: I used good ol’ well water and not the fancy filtered bottled water we have for drinking, which worked just fine.
+The mineral deposits in well water don’t affect the science of this process at all, which makes things a bit easier.

-I’ve read about this technique from quite a few different sources and some said that you need to leave your silver to soak for 30 minutes or so.
+I originally read about this technique from quite a few different sources, and some said that you need to leave your silver to soak for 30 minutes or so.
 This isn’t true!
 The chemical reaction that occurs happens instantly!
-There’s a strong sulfur smell at first and you’ll actually be able to see the silver turning brighter as the water level in the sink rises and covers more tarnished surfaces!
+There’s a strong sulfur smell at first, and you’ll actually be able to see the silver turning brighter as the water level in the sink rises and covers more tarnished surfaces!

 Once that reaction happens, you just need to either pull your silver pieces out with some tongs or wait until the water won’t burn your hand.
-Then just rub them quickly with a soft cloth or a silver-polishing cloth if you have one, and they’ll be good as new!
-Or better than new really, because they just don’t seem to make things this pretty anymore!
+Then rub them quickly with a soft cloth or a silver-polishing cloth if you have one, and they’ll be as good as new!
+Or better than new really, because they don’t seem to make things this pretty anymore!

-This trick to clean silver naturally was so fun to play around with!
-It was so neat because you can actually see the tarnish transferring to the aluminum foil!
-I’ve also read that some people say you should also add salt and vinegar, but that seems almost unnecessary to me.
+This trick to clean silver naturally is so fun to play around with!
+It’s so neat because you can actually see the tarnish transferring to the aluminum foil!
+I’ve also read that some people say you should add salt and vinegar, but that seems almost unnecessary to me.
 I’d say keep the recipe as simple as possible!